|

 old Tokeen quarry, on Marble Island.
 This marble was used in

-buildings all over the west in the first part of the 20th century.
+buildings all over the United States in the first part of the 20th century.

 Chatham.
 A creamy-white